zyztek/suna/README.md

 docker compose up
 ```

-The Docker Compose setup includes a Redis service that will be used by the backend automatically.
+The Docker Compose setup includes Redis and RabbitMQ services that will be used by the backend automatically.

 7. **Access Suna**: